check-spelling-sandbox/documentation-v12/docs/messaging-channels/direct-integrations/facebook-messenger.md

 1. In the **Webhooks** section, click **Add Callback URL**
 1. Copy paste the webhook url provided in the channel configuration UI from cloud dashboard.
 1. Copy paste the verify token you generated earlier.
 1. Click on **Verify and save**.
-Make sure your channel configuration was saved before doing this step, otherwise the webhook validation will fail.
+Make sure your channel configuration was saved before doing this step; otherwise, the webhook validation will fail.
 1. Click on **Add subscriptions** and add `messages` and `messaging_postbacks` to your webhook.